• ๐Ÿ‡บ๐Ÿ‡ธ EN

 Games List

 The Games page shows all scheduled and completed games.
-Each row shows the date, tournament, edition, phase (e.g. Round Robin, Medal Round), teams (with country flags), and game status.
+Each row shows the date, tournament (with host country flags), edition, phase (e.g. Round Robin, Medal Round), teams (with country flags), venue (with country flag), and game status.
+If any entity has no country assigned, the UN flag is displayed as a placeholder.

 Games list with filters and sorting